 In this study 71 college students in USA were presented with a test paper and the primary colour of the text being either red, green or black.
 In the results, it revealed that those with red text scored 20% less than those who had either black or green text.

 So what can you do to boost productivity in the office?
 Follow these easy steps:

-- The majority of office seats are predominantly manufactured featuring mesh, leather or fabric and are bound to have features to ensure that everyone is comfortable, but it’s worth investing in a quality product that is built to last than scrimp on a cheaper alternative
+- The majority of office seats are predominantly manufactured featuring mesh, leather or fabric and are bound to have features to ensure that everyone is comfortable, but it’s worth investing in a quality product that is built to last longer than scrimp on a cheaper alternative.

 - Ergonomics is hugely important in the work place as it can improve the daily conditions and reduce stress and strain meaning those sick days will dwindle!